openebs-archive/openebs-docs/docs/setupstoragepools.md

 gcloud compute instances attach-disk <Node Name> --disk disk1 --zone us-central1-a
 ```

-## Configuring a Storage Pool on OpenEBS
+## Configuring a Storage Pool on OpenEBS using Jiva

+Using Jiva, you can create storage pool on hosted path or an external disk.
+You can add single external disk such as GPD,local disk,etc to your Nodes as mentioned in the above [section](/docs/next/setupstoragepools.html#creating-and-attaching-a-disk-on-gke-node).
 To utilize an external disk, you must create a storage pool on the node where you have attached the disk.
 Use the following command to login to the node from master.
 Replace `< Node Name>` with your actual node nmae and `< Zone Of Your Node >` with the actual zone.

 ```